bazel-contrib/rules_cuda/cuda/private/templates/README.md

    This is purely for looking up the json files.

-2. maps our component names to target names to be exposed under `@cuda_toolkit` repo.
+2. maps our component names to target names to be exposed under `@cuda` repo.

    To expose those targets, we use a `components_mapping` attr from our component names to labels of component repository (for example, `@cuda_nvcc`) as follows